-At the beginning of each school year, the P-H-M Back-to-School packet will be posted for each student within the parent/guardian's Family Access account.
+At the beginning of each school year, the P-H-M Back-to-School information will be found for each student within the parent/guardian's Family Access and Parent Square account.
 This packet contains beginning of the year information, along with documents that parents needs to review and submit.
 Some of the documents that require submission include the Consent to Publish, health information, and updating emergency contacts.
 A more comprehensive list of requirements will be listed on the first day of the school year within the Family Access system.